cartogram/rnd-summit-web-workshop/Step 4: Mutation.md

 }
 ```

-Just like before, we copy our Mutation query and create new file in our CustomerIndex's graphql folder called `CustomerUpdateMutation.graphql`.
+Just like before, we copy our Mutation query and create new file in our CustomerShow's graphql folder called `CustomerUpdateMutation.graphql`.
 Again, we will instantly see a type definition show up next to the file.

 Next we follow all the same steps.

 * Import the GraphQL file at the of the `CustomerShow.tsx` component.
 * Import in a GraphQL HOC from utilities and compose it using the `compose` utility from quilt.
-* Import and use the generic type definition from the GraphQL queries utilties.
+* Import and use the generic type definition from the GraphQL mutation utilties.
+This time also passed in `Varaibles`

 Just like when we added our query, we had access to the `data` prop, when composing a new mutation we receive a `mutate` prop.
 This prop is a function that we can invoke to trigger our mutation.